 By touching, dragging and otherwise manipulating story panels, the player changes the sequence of events, altering the narrative outcome and helping the man escape.

-I mentioned earlier that sliding the panels around will change your route through each scenario (in lack of a better term), but there’s far more to it than that.
+I mentioned earlier that sliding the panels around will change your route through each scenario (for lack of a better term), but there’s far more to it than that.
 Each panel has an action/event associated with it, and depending on the order you choose to put them in, the entire outcome could change drastically.
 This is where the puzzle aspect comes into play.
-Imagine that your apartment was burning and the front door is blocked by the fire, making the fire escape your only viable exit.
-In most games, the only ‘obstacle’ would be to run for your life while avoiding the flames, but in Framed you’d likely have to arrange the panels to not only create a safe path to the exit but also make sure you pick up something to break the window leading outside on the way -- or find yourself engulfed by the flames!
+Imagine that your apartment was burning and the front door was blocked by the fire, making the fire escape your only viable exit.
+In most games, the only ‘obstacle’ would be to run for your life while avoiding the flames, but in Framed you’d likely have to arrange the panels to not only create a safe path to the exit but also make sure you pick up something to break the window leading outside on the way – or find yourself engulfed by the flames!

-That’s how I imagine the mechanic will work in its most basic form at least, but I’m willing to bet that Loveshack Entertainment has something far more complex in mind; maybe even scenarios with multiple solutions?
+That’s how I imagine the mechanic will work in its most basic form at least, but I’m willing to bet that Loveshack Entertainment has something far more complex in mind; maybe even scenarios with multiple solutions.
 Fingers crossed that we’ll know more sooner rather than later, and even if it’s a vague “2013”, we do have a release window for Framed.